joncox123/ForkCal/timegrapher-mods.md

 First, open the bottom of the case by removing the three small screws under the padded, stick-on feet.
 Then free the circuit board (PCB) by removing the two small screws holding it to the plastic standoffs.
-**Be carefully not to pull too hard or you will break the wires connecting the piezo disc to the PCB!**
+**Be careful not to pull too hard or you will break the wires connecting the piezo disc to the PCB!**
 Carefully desolder the black and red piezo leads from the PCB and remove the board.

 Second, use a soldering iron to desolder and remove the LED (the clear plastic "bulb" near the USB-C connector) by heating the two leads from the underside and rocking it out.